ysomad/keitaro/README.md

-# keitaropy
+# keitaro

-keitaropy is a simple and easy to use API wrapper library for [Keitaro](https://keitaro.io/) Admin API written in Python3 and [requests](https://pypi.org/project/requests/)
+keitaro is a simple and easy to use API wrapper library for [Keitaro](https://keitaro.io/) Admin API written in Python3 and [requests](https://pypi.org/project/requests/)

 ## 📄 Official Keitaro resources